 The Senior Academy represents the latter stage of our youth player development model.
 All teams will compete at appropriate levels of competition based on age and ability ranging from national to local.
 This program level focuses on continued development of player and team tactical knowledge, conditioning/athletic development, team building/success, player character development and appropriate college soccer prep/showcasing.
 Development goals are reached through a structured curriculum and regular player evaluation and feedback.

-The Senior Academy has produced numerous nationally top-ranked teams, USYSA and NPL National Championship participants, USYSA Region 1 Champions and State Cup Winners.
+The Senior Academy has produced numerous nationally top-ranked teams, USYSA and NPL National Champions, USYSA Region 1 Champions and State Cup Winners.

 Our Senior Academy teams and players compete in the following competitions and events: WYSL, EDP, NPL, USYSA Regional Leagues, ENYYSA State Cup, NY Cup, ENYYSA State Premier League and USYSA National League, US Club Soccer ID2, EDP-TIP Program, ENYYSA, ODP and USSF National Team Camps.